DrTeamRocks/uon/README.md

 ## How to get API token

 You need login into your account, then go to the **Settings > API and WebHooks** page and copy token code from API block.

-## Note about Unit Tests

-Token should be placed into the file **extra/config.php**, an example of this file you can find in the same directory, only with another name [config.example.php](extra/config.example.php), so you can just copy with rename and place your token inside.

-After all this steps you can run `./vendor/bin/phpunit` from source root.
-But, please don't run tests on your production account (API token), you can loose some critical data!

-Good luck!

 ## How to help to project

 If you have a desire, you can help with testing and bugs hunting or make some donation.

-## Some documents

-* [List of API methods](README.API.md) urls of methods with classes
-* [Basic examples](README.BASIC.md) of usage written on PHP-Curl library

 ## Useful links

 * [U-On Travel](https://u-on.ru) - Official website
 * [U-On Travel API](https://api.u-on.ru/doc) - API documentation
+* [Basic examples by U-On team](README.BASIC.md) of usage written on PHP-Curl library